tomerwolgithub/tomerwolgithub.github.io/index.md

 My area of research lies at the intersection of Data Management and Natural Language Processing.
 I am interested in developing algorithms that are capable of understanding complex questions over a multitude of domains, and to endow these systems the ability to justify and explain their results.

-Prior to my PhD, I recived my B.Sc and M.Sc in computer science at Tel Aviv University, under the supervision of Prof. Daniel Deutch.
+Prior to my PhD, I received my B.Sc and M.Sc in computer science at Tel Aviv University, under the supervision of Prof. Daniel Deutch.

 <hr>